Skip to main content

 Enter the Service Name and Description.

-For this example, we are using "cPanel" for the Service Name and "cPanel latest version" for the Description.
-Click Next Stage to proceed to the next step.
+For this example, we are using "CPU type-1" for the Service Name and "Default filled, un-locked, visible" for the Description.
+Click Next Step to proceed to the next step.

 Service Details and Functions